sfosc/sfosc/content/sfosc-book/governance.md

 achieving Platinum membership is not equally available, and the influence purchased is significant.

-While this is enough to disqualify the model, it is also clear that the boards structure fails to address the difference principle.
+While this is enough to disqualify the model, it is also clear that the board's structure fails to address the difference principle.
 Imagine you are an individual contributor who believes the status quo structure of OpenStack to be unjust as I have just described it, and who then decides to lobby for a change